 We understand that our parking spaces are limited.
 There are a few Handicapped spaces that can legally be used by vehicles that have such a permit.
-The 3 - 30 minute parking spaces are only for a quick stop in at our school.
-We also have some spaces that are marked and reserved for Intermediate Staff and Special Programs building.
+The three 30 minute parking spaces are only for a quick stop in at our school.
+We also have some spaces that are marked and reserved for Intermediate Staff.
 We ask that people obey the signs as it is possible to be fined if handicapped parking spaces are used illegally.
 For longer visits we ask that you use any unmarked free spaces in our parking lot, overflow parking in free spaces across the street at the Middle School/ District Office parking lot.
-You may also park on the street as long as the bike lane is not being completely blocked.
+Parking on the street is prohibited.

-An exception to the "no parking in the fire lane law" is allowed for drive by, car lane student drop-off at the beginning of the school day - 8:40 AM; as well as for car lane pick-up at the end of the school day -3:30 pm.
+An exception to the "no parking in the fire lane law" is allowed for drive by, car lane student drop-off at the beginning of the school day -8:40 AM; as well as for car lane pick-up at the end of the school day -3:30 pm.
 It is required, however, that an adult driver remain in his/her parked vehicle while using the car lane (parked in the fire lane in front of the school)